vfremaux/moodle-local_vmoodle/README.txt

 Summary of prerequisites
 ################################################################

-0. Alter the <moodle>/lib/classes/component.php in lone 48 to let subplugins be used in blocks. (add 'block' to the list).
+1. Installing vmoodle local component in codebase

-1. Installing vmoodle block in codebase
+2. Installing accessory vmoodle block in codebase
+3. Installing the accessory VMoodle report in codebase
-2. Installing the master moodle as usual browsing to Administration -> notifications
+4. Installing the master moodle as usual browsing to Administration -> notifications
-3. Installing the config.php hook to vconfig.php
+5. Installing the config.php hook to vconfig.php
-4. Configuring the VMoodle common parameters
+6. Configuring the VMoodle common parameters

 Post install procedure
 ----------------------------------------------------------------